Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 Using Taylor expansions in the radial coordinate around the trumpet is not suitable, as $\alpha$ may not necessarily be proportional to an integer power of the radial coordinate \cite{Bruegmann:2009hof,Baumgarte:2022auj}.
 The integration will thus start from \scrip{} towards the trumpet, motivating the change of coordinate $x=1-r$.
 Guesses for the initial values of $\delta\beta$ and $\bar\omega$ at \scrip{} ($x=0$) required to start the shoot-and-match integration from there are obtained by Taylor-expanding the equations around \scrip{} up to first order.
 The values of the variables and their first derivatives at future null infinity,

 are obtained by imposing regularity of the expansions at \scrip{} for each power of $x$.
-The system of equations is solved using Mathematica's \texttt{NDSolve} function.
-Conditions \eref{expansions} are evaluated at $x=10^{-5}$ for the chosen values of $m_{cK}$ and $\cnK$, and a value for $\cp$ is set with high precision to start the integration.
-The criteria to determine whether the found solution is good enough is for the lapse $alpha$ to be zero at the trumpet.
+The system of equations is solved using Mathematica's \texttt{NDSolve} function {on the integration domain $x\in[10^{-5},1)$ and a \texttt{WorkingPrecision} of 50.
+The starting point $x=10^{-5}$ is chosen to avoid the formal divergence of the equations at \scrip, while the integration is carried out up to almost $x=1$ (at least as close as $x=0.9996$).
+The starting point needs to look visually very near to future null infinity, and be closer to \scrip than any of the gridpoints in the evolutions (see \sref{evolsec}).} Conditions \eref{expansions} are evaluated at $x=10^{-5}$ for the chosen values of $m_{cK}$ and $\cnK$, and a value for $\cp$ is set with high precision to start the integration.
+The criteria to determine whether the found solution is good enough is for the lapse $\alpha$ to be zero at the trumpet.
 In practice when using \texttt{NDSolve}, that translates to obtaining profiles of $\delta\beta$ and $\bar\omega$ that look smooth and do not diverge at $x=1$ -- given the difficulty of the integration, a solution with a very small divergence localised beyond $x=0.999$ is taken as valid.
 Unless $\cp$ is very close to the required value, the solutions very quickly become infinite as being integrated towards the origin, given the formally divergent character of the equations.
 On top of that, there are some regions in the potential values of $\cp$ where the solutions become complex, or they cannot be integrated any closer to the origin than a certain point.
 That point may correspond to the hyperboloidal equivalent of the ``critical point'' mentioned in \cite{Bruegmann:2009hof,Baumgarte:2022auj}.
-Besides, the level of fine-tuning required for $\cp$, so that the solution is well-behaved up to $x=1 (\equiv r=0)$, is very high.
-This makes usual methods to choose the values for $\cp$ in the shooting-and-matching difficult to employ successfully, so that a careful study of each setup (for chosen values of $m_{cK}$ and $\cnK$) and a manual tuning of $\cp$ has been used.
+Besides, the level of fine-tuning required for $\cp$, so that the solution is well-behaved up to $x=1 (\equiv r=0)$, is very high. {What is meant with ``fine-tuning'' for $\cp$ is: the system of equations is solved for a specific value of $\cp$ and, depending on the direction in which the obtained profiles for $\delta\beta$ and $\bar\omega$ are diverging, the next value of $\cp$ is selected to decrease the divergence.
+This procedure is repeated until a value for $\cp$ that provides regular profiles for the solutions at the origin (and $\alpha$ close enough to zero there) is found.} This makes usual methods to choose the values for $\cp$ in the shooting-and-matching difficult to employ successfully, so that after a careful study of each setup (for chosen values of $m_{cK}$ and $\cnK$), a manual tuning of $\cp$ has been used.